ecogetaway/ecogetaway-portfolio/README.md

 - **GitHub**: [@ecogetaway](https://github.com/ecogetaway)
 - **GitHub Discussions**: Feel free to start a discussion in this repository for any questions or collaboration opportunities

-### Privacy Note
-For privacy reasons, I prefer initial contact through email or GitHub.
-I'm happy to connect on other platforms once we've established communication.

 ### Current Status
 - 🟢 Available for projects
 - 🔍 Actively looking for opportunities in software development, AI, and IT initiatives
-- 💡 Open to mentoring and contributing to impactful projects
+- 💡 Open to volunteering  and contributing to impactful projects

 ### Call to Action
 I'm actively seeking opportunities in software development, AI, and IT projects.
 Whether you're looking for: